nathanwoulfe/Plumber-2/DOCS.md

 Provides an overview of the current workflow roles for the group, both node-based and document-type based.

 #### Members
 Manage the membership for the given user group.
-Group membership is limited to 5 per group on the Trial license and 10 on Basic.
-The Pro-level license removes this restriction.
+Easy.

 #### History
 Provides an overview of the workflow activity for the current group.